+The Allier shares its name with the wild river that crosses its landscapes.
 The territory is also fissured by the gorges of the Sioule River and crossed by the Cher and Loire rivers, and offers a mosaic of contrasted and captivating landscapes such as the ancient trees in the superb Tronçais oak forest, the 'Montagne bourbonnaise', the 'Bocage bourbonnais' and the Combraille, all of which are preserved sites of natural beauty.

 As well as this natural wealth there is a considerable historic heritage left by the Dukes of Bourbon.
-Over 500 castles including that of the famous 'Monsieur de La Palice', to admire, visit and even stay in ('chambres d'hôtes'), Romanesque edifices and elegant spa towns (Vichy, Néris-les-Bains, Bourbon-l'Archambault) abound in this former Duchy of the Bourbon dynasty, guardians of the safety of the French kingdom for five centuries.
+In this former Duchy of Bourbonnais, the Bourbon dynasty left its mark on French politics and on the area by having numerous castles, churches and manor houses built there.
+Over 500 castles including that of the famous Chateau de La Palice, to admire, visit and even stay in ('chambres d'hôtes').
+Find out more about the Bourbon Dynasty in the Allier

 A huge network of footpaths and trails for cyclists and horse riders allow visitors to explore this territory and discover its subtle charm.
 And youngsters too are spoilt for choice: instructive and fun amusement and animal parks such as PAL, Rhinopolis, Wolframines, Préhistorama and a wide range of other leisure activities await them.